 HS Students may not have cell phones (or other personal electronic devices) on their person during instructional periods.
-Students who don't follow policy will receive an automatic zero on assessments and demerits.
+Each classroom will have a designated place for students' phones to be stored during class time.
+Students who do not follow policy will receive an automatic zero on assessments and face disciplinary action.